What is Volunteering?

 The Canadian Center for Philanthropy Research Program (2004), says that "79% said that their volunteer activities helped them with their interpersonal skills, such as understanding people better, motivating others, and dealing with difficult situations".
 And lastly, 68% said that volunteering helped them to develop better communication skills.

 Last And Certainly Not Least - You Can Make A Difference!

 Never underestimate how much impact your personal contribution can have on the lives of others.
 Don’t miss out on great opportunities to enrich your life and the lives of others.
 Today is a great day to get started with your volunteer journey in The Hague!

 Volunteer jobs come in all shapes and sizes.
 The time commitment can differ from a few hours a day to an entire week.
 Tasks vary in complexity and specialisation and may you may be by yourself or within a team environment with co-workers or friends.

 Agreement and Insurance

 To prevent any misunderstandings, make a written agreement with the organization where you plan to volunteer.
 The following responsibilities and conditions should be included in the agreement:

 - training and education

-If an organisation doesn't offer a voluntary agreement you can download one here.
+If an organization doesn't offer a voluntary agreement you can download one below.

 'De Haagse Polis' is a free insurance policy for all volunteers in the Municipality of The Hague.
 Every citizen of The Hague doing organized voluntary work on a single or regular basis has a right to this policy.
-This policy covers work related injuries, personal valuables, right to legal assistance and liability insurance.
+This policy covers work-related injuries, personal valuables, the right to legal assistance, and liability insurance.
 This insurance is very comprehensive.
-If loss or damage occurs, you or the organisation you volunteer with can contact Bureau Gemeentelijke Risicomanagement van de Gemeente Den Haag, email: firstname.lastname@example.org or call (070) 353 51 75.
+If loss or damage occurs, you or the organization you volunteer with can contact Bureau Gemeentelijke Risicomanagement van de Gemeente Den Haag, email: [email protected] or call (070) 353 51 75.